giellalt/giellalt.github.io/dicts/DictionarySources.md

 The [maturity levels](MaturityClassification.md) are *production, beta, alpha* and *experimental*.
 Some of the beta language models are used in practical applications.

-Being in the **Production** group does not necessarily mean a language model is in production for all purposes, it could be for one only.
-See the documentation for each language for further details.

 {% assign lang_repos = site.github.public_repositories|jsonify %}

 ## [![Maturity: Production](https://img.shields.io/badge/Maturity-Production-brightgreen.svg)](MaturityClassification.html) Production language resources